CRICOS CODE 103667M

 COURSE DURATION

 This course will be delivered over 92 weeks of full-time study including 18 weeks of work placement and 12 weeks of holidays.
-It is expected that the program would be of less duration for students who have completed components that can be identified by the Recognition of Prior Learning (RPL), and/or Credit Transfer.

 TARGET GROUP